 - 1. Sabbatical leave applications should be submitted to the Office of Academic Affairs prior to February 1 of the year preceding the request for sabbatical leave.
 Application forms are to be submitted through the academic dean of the faculty's college and must be signed by the applicant's department head (CAS) and division chair.
 The College Dean must approve the request before submitting it to the Office of Academic Affairs.
-The Provost and SVPAA will forward the applications to the Sabbatical Leave Committee (composed of tenured faculty) who will review all proposals and recommend faculty (3 per academic year) for sabbaticals.
-Notices of approval shall be sent to the sabbatical leave applicants as an addendum to their tenured contract. - 2.
+The Provost and SVPAA will forward the applications to the University Research Committee, who will review all proposals and recommend faculty (3 per academic year) for sabbaticals.
+Members of the Research Committee in the same department as a sabbatical applicant will recuse themselves from the discussion of the said applicant.
+Members of the Research Committee who are not tenured will also be excused from discussion.
+The Provost and VPAA will be able to appoint at least two additional members to assist the Research Committee in the review of sabbatical applications based on the additional expertise necessary. (modified 2017) - 2.
 Applicants for a sabbatical leave must be a tenured faculty member or must be in at least their 15th semester of holding a non-tenure track faculty contract.
 Faculty in their qualifying year are not eligible to apply.
 Eligibility for subsequent leaves following the first leave shall be on a six (6) year cycle of regular service.